Mettupalayam, Coimbatore

-Mettupalayam is a municipality town and taluk headquarters of the Coimbatore district in the Indian state of Tamil Nadu.
-It is the third largest town in the Coimbatore district after Coimbatore and Pollachi.
-It's located to the North of the Coimbatore city on the way to Ooty in the foothills of Nilgiri hills.
-As of 2011, the town had a population of 66,595.
+Mettupalayam is a municipal town and headquarters of Mettupalayam Taluk in the Coimbatore District of the Indian state of Tamil Nadu.
+It is the second largest town in the Coimbatore district after Pollachi.
+It is located to the north of Coimbatore city on the way to Ooty, in the foothills of Nilgiri hills.
+As of 2011, the town had a population of 69,213.
 Mettupalayam railway station is the starting point of Nilgiri Mountain Railway and it operates the only rack railway in India connecting Ooty and Mettupalayam.
+It is a suburban area of Coimbatore City.